jeslopalo/flash-messages/README.es.md

 public class CustomMessagesConfigurer extends MessagesConfigurerAdapter {

     /**
-     * Sets the styles of flash-messages to be compatibles
+     * Sets the styles of flash-messages to be compatible
      * with twitter bootstrap alerts
      */
      @Override